agda/agda-stdlib/paper/paper.md

 Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affiliation.
 Some of the contributions have been made while receiving funding for related projects, and a non-exhaustive list of such funding follows:

 - Jason Z. S. Hu made his contributions during his funded Master's and PhD study.

+- Shu-Hung You was partially supported when contributing to the library by the U.S. National Science Foundation under Awards No. 2237984 and No.
+2421308.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 # References